OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: Conclusion

 \section{Conclusion}

-We introduce \name{}, a multi-modal vision-language-action model that equips embodied AI systems with perception capabilities beyond the visible spectrum by integrating sensors, \ie, infrared, mmWave, and acoustic sensors.
+We introduce \name{}, a multi-modal vision-language-action model that equips robots with perception capabilities beyond the visible spectrum by integrating sensors, \ie, infrared, mmWave, and acoustic sensors.
 Our core design is the {sensor-masked image}, a unified representation that spatially grounds and semantically aligns diverse sensor data onto RGB images.
-This image-native approach allows reusing pretrained vision encoder, enabling data-efficient learning with lightweight per-sensor projection layers.
-Through extensive real-world experiments, we demonstrated that \name{} significantly outperforms baseline models on challenging manipulation tasks, showing an average success rate of \textbf{84\%}, exceeding the 25\% of an RGB-only VLA and the 56\% of a model trained on unprocessed sensor data. \name{} is a step towards creating more versatile and perceptive embodied AI that can fully understand and interact with their physical surroundings.
+This image-native approach allows reusing a pretrained vision encoder, enabling data-efficient learning with lightweight per-sensor projection layers.
+Through extensive real-world experiments, we demonstrated that \name{} significantly outperforms baseline models on challenging manipulation tasks, showing an average success rate of \textbf{84\%}, exceeding the 25\% of an RGB-only VLA and the 56\% of a model trained on unprocessed sensor data. \name{} is a step towards creating more versatile and perceptive robots that can fully understand and interact with their physical surroundings.